-Turn off your computer

-Turn off all accessories (printer, modem, monitor, etc.) connected to your computer.

-Remove the cover from your computer.
+- 1. Turn off the computer - 2.
+Turn off all accessories (printer, modem, monitor, etc.) connected to the computer - 3.
+Remove the cover from your computer - 4.

-Setup jumpers on the PCI or CompactPCI card.

 Select a 32-bit PCI slot.
-PCI slot are short than ISA or EISA slots, and are usually white or ivory.
+PCI slot are short than ISA or EISA slots, and are usually white or ivory - 5.
 Before handling the PCI cards, discharge any static buildup on your body by touching the metal case of the computer.
-Hold the edge and do not touch the components.

-Position the board into the PCI slot you selected.

-Secure the card in place at the rear panel of the system.
+Hold the edge of the card and do not touch the components - 6.
+Position the board into the PCI selected slot. - 7.
+Secure the card in place at the rear panel of the system

-Running the 7200UTIL.EXE
+Running 7200UTIL.EXE

 The IRQ number and I/O port address can be configured by the system.
-By using the 7200UTIL.EXE, you can get the above values and they are displayed by this utility.
-A testing program is included in this utility, you can check if your PCI-7200 can work properly.
-Refer Section 5.2 for further detailed information.
+Use the 7200UTIL.EXE utility to displayed the above values.
+A testing program is included in this utility to check if the PCI-7200 can work properly.
+Refer to Section 5.2 for further information.